AndreaSalati/pychiral/readme.md

-# pyCHIRAL
+# pychiral

-**pyCHIRAL** is a Python implementation of **CHIRAL** (Circular HIerarchical Reconstruction ALgorithm), an R package originally developed by Lorenzo Talamanca, designed to infer circadian clock phases from RNA-seq data.
+**pychiral** is a Python implementation of **CHIRAL** (Circular HIerarchical Reconstruction ALgorithm), an R package originally developed by Lorenzo Talamanca, designed to infer circadian clock phases from RNA-seq data.
 This algorithm is based on **Expectation Maximization** and utilizes a **Statistical Physics-inspired approach**.

 ## Features